Errors and Warnings¶

 ¶

-Warns that an instance has a pin which is connected to
+Warns that an instance has a pin that is connected to

 .pin_name()

-, e.g. not another signal, but with an explicit mention of the pin.
-It may be desirable to disable PINCONNECTEMPTY, as this indicates intention to have a no-connect.Disabled by default as this is a code style warning; it will simulate correctly.
+, e.g., not another signal, but with an explicit mention of the pin.
+It may be desirable to disable PINCONNECTEMPTY, as this indicates the intention to have a no-connect.Disabled by default as this is a code-style warning; it will simulate correctly.

 -